Business and Summary of Significant Accounting Policies

 Reverse Stock Split

 On January 24, 2023, the Company held a special meeting of its stockholders, at which its stockholders approved an amendment to the Company’s certificate of incorporation, as amended, to effect a reverse stock split of all of the outstanding shares of common stock at a specific ratio within a range from one-for-five to one-for-one hundred, and to grant authorization to the board of directors to determine, in its sole discretion, the specific ratio and timing of the reverse stock split.
-On January 24, 2023, the board approved areverse stock split (the “Reverse Stock Split”) of our outstanding shares of common stock and authorized the filing of a certificate of amendment to our certificate of incorporation, as amended, with the Secretary of State of the State of Delaware (the “Certificate of Amendment”) to affect the Reverse Stock Split.
+On January 24, 2023, the Board approved areverse stock split (the “Reverse Stock Split”) of our outstanding shares of common stock and authorized the filing of a certificate of amendment to our certificate of incorporation, as amended, with the Secretary of State of the State of Delaware (the “Certificate of Amendment”) to effect the Reverse Stock Split.
 On January 26, 2023, the Reverse Stock Split was effected and the condensed consolidated financial statements have been retroactively adjusted.
 All common stock share numbers, warrants to purchase common stock, prices and exercise prices have been retroactively adjusted to reflect the Reverse Stock Split.
 The common stock began trading on a split-adjusted basis at the start of trading on January 27, 2023.
-Unless otherwise indicated, the information presented in this Quarterly Report on Form 10-Q for the three and nine months ended September 30, 2023 (the “Report”) gives effect to the Reverse Stock Split.
+Unless otherwise indicated, the information presented in this Quarterly Report on Form 10-Q for the quarter ended March 31, 2022 (the “Report”) gives effect to the Reverse Stock Split.